Xilinx/xen/docs/misc/arm/cache-coloring.rst

 Note that if no color configuration is provided for domains, they fallback to the default one, which corresponds simply to all available colors.

+Colored allocator and buddy allocator
+*************************************

+The colored allocator distributes pages based on color configurations of domains so that each domains only gets pages of its own colors.
+The colored allocator is meant as an alternative to the buddy allocator because its allocation policy is by definition incompatible with the generic one.
+Since the Xen heap is not colored yet, we need to support the coexistence of the two allocators and some memory must be left for the buddy one.
+The buddy allocator memory can be reserved from the Xen configuration file or with the help of a command-line option.

 Known issues and limitations
 ****************************